A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this horror sequel isn't for kids, though plenty of gore-loving teens will probably want to see it.
+Parents need to know that Saw III isn't for kids, though plenty of gore-loving teens will probably want to see this horror sequel.
 Like its predecessors, it follows a series of characters trapped in terrible, torturous situations.
 Characters meet gruesome, bloody ends: suffocation, freezing, being shot through the neck, being pulled apart while attached to hooks and chains, neck and limbs being twisted and broken, and even a head exploding.
 One character performs graphic brain surgery, and another -- who's emotionally tormented -- cuts her own thigh.
 Repeated references to a 6-year-old boy who was hit and killed by a drunk driver.
 A woman appears getting out of bed (post-sex) with a man; another is shown hanging by her arms, completely naked (full frontal).
 A doctor pops anti-depressants and appears dazed while working on a little boy in the ER.
 Profanity includes 35+ uses of "f--k."

 What's the story?